Law of Desire: ReceptionThe Law of Desire, Almodóvar's sixth film, premiered in Madrid on 7 February 1987. It was the most commercially successful Spanish film at the local box office in 1987, and it was the Spanish film of that year most widely distributed abroad surpassing Mario Camus's The House of Bernarda Alba. The Law of Desire toured many festival circuits. It won the award for best director at the Rio de Janeiro film festival; best new director at Los Angeles; the Teddy Award (1987) at the Berlin International Film Festival and Best Film at the San Francisco International Gay and Lesbian film festival. In Spain it won Fotogramas de Plata as Best Film and the National award for cinematography for Carmen Maura for her performance as Tina; other awards for the film came from Italy and Belgium.

 It took time for Spanish film critics to warm up to Almodóvar's work.
 His earlier films were recognized for the irreverence of their humor and social parody but were generally deemed as frivolous.
-Law of Desire was better received than its predecessor.
+The Law of Desire was better received than its predecessor.
 Ernesto Pardo writing for Segre wrote: I have never been keen on Almodóvar ...
 I find him too over the top, excessive, unreal...
-As if he lived in another world... on the other hand [with Law of Desire, Almodóvar] has achieved what at the outset seemed impossible.
+As if he lived in another world... on the other hand [with The Law of Desire, Almodóvar] has achieved what at the outset seemed impossible.
 That is, a more than acceptable film".
 In Cinco Dias Antonio Gutti criticized the film's emphasis on the homosexual as too sustained and felt that Almodóvar's irresistible humor did not appear.
 Angel Fernandez Santos in El País considered that the film contained "such an excess of incidents and events that their sheer number neutralizes some of its quality".
 In El Periodico, Jorge de Cominges commented that: "Pedro Almodóvar's success is in putting together the different elements of such a wild story.
 In a quite brilliant manner he creates characters as impactful as the police detective and his son; and he turns the magnificent Carmen Maura into the most sensual woman you can imagine.
-Law of Desire is a film which is as satisfying as it is amusing.
+The Law of Desire is a film which is as satisfying as it is amusing.
 An outstanding achievement."
-Manuel Hidalgo wrote: "Law of Desire is Pedro Almodóvar's most homogeneous, controlled and finished film".
+Manuel Hidalgo wrote: "The Law of Desire is Pedro Almodóvar's most homogeneous, controlled and finished film".

 Pauline Kael in The New Yorker commented: "The film has the exaggerated plot of an absurdist Hollywood romance, and even when it loses its beat (after a murder) there’s always something happening.
 This director manages to joke about the self-dramatizing that can go on at the movies, and at the same time reactivate it.
 The film is festive.
 It doesn’t disguise its narcissism; it turns it into bright-colored tragicomedy".

-In her review for The New York Times Janet Maslin said: "What it lacks in depth, Law of Desire makes up in surface energy, with a lively cast, a turbulent plot and a textbook-worthy collection of case histories".
+In her review for The New York Times Janet Maslin said: "What it lacks in depth, The Law of Desire makes up in surface energy, with a lively cast, a turbulent plot and a textbook-worthy collection of case histories".
 Jonathan Rosenbaum from Chicago Reader concluded: "The film bristles with energy and bright interludes before the lugubrious plot takes over…".